 Aside from the “umbra” on the ground you are able to generate also another shadow, hung up in the Earth’s atmosphere.
 Before I describe to you how to do it I will explain to you the essence of this step.

 Presumably, you have seen the Earth’s shadow which is to be seen every day before sunrise and after sunset also.
-If you take a detailed look for it you will spot that Earth’s shadow looks like a vast roll moving across the sky.
-Now let’s consider which part of the atmosphere causes the Belt of Venus known also like a twilight wedge.
+If you take a detailed look at it you will spot that Earth’s shadow looks like a vast roll moving across the sky.
+Now let’s consider which part of the atmosphere causes the Belt of Venus known also as a twilight wedge.
 The best moment to look at it is when Sun is around 3-4 deg below the horizon.
 Then the twilight wedge is located around 10-20 deg above the horizon and appears like a diffused reddish band (pic.
 15).

 At this moment you can see the most effective contrast of sunlight dispersion in the Earth’s atmosphere.
-This effect is very similar during the total solar eclipse.
+This effect is very similar during a total solar eclipse.
 We can see the soft umbra edge.
-There are 2 basic things making a diffused border between umbra and penumbra in the atmosphere:
+There are 2 basic things making a diffused border between the umbra and penumbra in the atmosphere:

 - Rapidly diminishing sunlight according to logarithmic function pattern,